TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-insight-availability-failedlogins-upgrades.md

 ## **Recommended Steps**

 Building resiliency into your application to account for these situations can help provide seamless experience for end users.
-For information about connectivity in Azure SQL, how to implement retry logic, and to understand common errors in Azure SQL, see [database connection errors](https://docs.microsoft.com/azure/sql-database/sql-database-develop-error-messages#database-connection-errors-transient-errors-and-other-temporary-errors).
+For more information about Azure SQL, including connectivity, how to implement retry logic, and common errors, see [database connection errors](https://docs.microsoft.com/azure/sql-database/sql-database-develop-error-messages#database-connection-errors-transient-errors-and-other-temporary-errors).

 ## **Recommended Documents**